 Under the iconic towers of Poble Sec’s Tres Xemeneies (three chimneys) and following the Slow Food movement principals of good (bo), clean (net) and fair (just), the market unites city dwellers with farmers and artisans and their produce, created using traditional methods that respect the environment.
 Expect organic fruit and vegetables, honeys, bakery, dairy produce, meats and even organic seedlings that you can plant on a sunny balcony or terrace at home.

-In June and July, the market shifts from Saturday mornings to Tuesday afternoons with the theme Sardinades Populares.
+In October, the market’s theme is Oktoberfest.
 Vázquez and his detective Pepe Carvalho would be proud.